jsk-ros-pkg/jsk_recognition/doc/jsk_pcl_ros/nodes/euclidean_clustering.md

 * `~approximate_sync` (Boolean, default: `False`):

-   Policy of synchronization, if `false` it synchornizes exactly, else approximately.
+   Policy of synchronization, if `false` it synchronizes exactly, else approximately.
    This value is only valid in case of `~multi` is `true`.

 * `~queue_size` (Int, default: `20`):